timestamp-app/timestamp-app/README.md

 ### DataInput function
 The datainput function takes the json from the IFTTT app, formats it, and writes it to a table in the storage account.
 It will then trigger the generatehtml function.

-In order for it to connect to the html generator function it needs to be provided the function key in a environment variable called `HTMLGENERATOR_KEY`.

 It also needs a environment variable called `WIREPUSHER_ID` to make api calls to [wirepusher](https://wirepusher.com/)